jainpuneet29/TodoMVC/README.md

 Playwright Reports: By default, Playwright generates a test report that can be accessed via the playwright-report directory.
 To view the report: npx playwright show-report

-Continuous Integration:
-Tests are integrated with CI/CD pipelines (e.g., GitHub Actions) to ensure automated testing on code changes.
-Reports are generated and archived for each build.

 Important Considerations
 Data Privacy: Ensure test data complies with data privacy laws and regulations.